nglaeser/crypto-glossary/docs/Cryptographic-Primitives/signatures.md

 **Blind signatures**
 :
-!!! info "Blind Schnorr signatures"
+!!! example "Blind Schnorr signatures"

 **Designated-verifier (DV) signatures**
 : Instead of being publicly verifiable, a signature can only be verified by a specific party (the DV). _Message authentication codes (MACs)_ can be thought of as DV-sigs, since a secret key is necessary to verify a MAC, so only parties that know the secret key can perform verification.